Shrimp Cooking Time: How Long to Cook Shrimp Perfectly

 I've always been a big fan of shrimp.
 They're quick to cook, incredibly versatile, and always seem to impress, whether you're whipping up a casual weeknight dinner or something more fancy.
 But getting them just right, that's the key, isn't it?
 Nobody wants rubbery, overcooked shrimp, and let's be honest, undercooked shrimp is definitely not a good look either.
 So how do we achieve that perfect balance every time?
 That's what we're going to explore today, from understanding the science behind shrimp cooking to mastering the perfect cooking time for different methods.

-(Part 1) The Science of Cooking Shrimp: Unraveling the Protein Mystery
+(Part 1) The Science of cooking shrimp: Unraveling the Protein Mystery

 Let's start with the basics.
 Shrimp are delicate creatures, and they cook incredibly fast, which is what makes them so convenient.
 But this also means they can easily go from perfectly tender to tough in the blink of an eye.
 What's the secret to getting it right?
 It all comes down to protein coagulation - that scientific term for the way proteins change shape when heated.